Emerson, Nebraska

-Emerson is a village in Dakota, Dixon, and Thurston counties in the U.S. state of Nebraska.
+Emerson is a village in Dakota, Dixon, and Thurston counties in Nebraska, United States.
 The population was 840 at the 2010 census.
 Emerson is the only community in Nebraska that exists in three counties.

 History

 Emerson was laid out in 1881 at an important rail junction.
 It was named in honor of the poet Ralph Waldo Emerson.
 Emerson was incorporated as a village in 1888.